RiosVal/SimpleToDoList/README.md

 # SimpleToDoList
-Install de node_modules in order for the app to work
+Install the node_modules in order for the app to work

 npm install